mvdh7/mvdh7.github.io/_projects/600-ukoa.md

 ## Charismatic megafauna

 The polar oceans are a joy to sail through and we often came across whales, penguins in the south and polar bears in the north.
-In particular, we had a remarkable encounter with a family of polar bears in the sea ice off Greenland:
+In particular, we had this remarkable encounter with a family of polar bears in the sea ice off Greenland:

 <p class="text-center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/iYg5wyR3Tj0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>